mtkennerly/ludusavi/README.md

   * Windows: `C:/Program Files (x86)/Steam`
   * Linux: `~/.steam/steam`

+  On Linux, for games that use Proton, Ludusavi will back up the `*.reg` files if the game is known to have registry-based saves.

   On Linux, if you've used Steam's "add a non-Steam game" feature, then Ludusavi will also back up any Proton save data for those games.
   This requires the shortcut name in Steam to match the title by which Ludusavi knows the game